Hypothesis Testing Made Easy for Data Science Beginners

 In hypothesis testing, there are two main types of errors:

-1. Type I error (False Positive): This occurs when the null hypothesis is incorrectly rejected, indicating a significant result when there is actually no true effect or difference in the population being studied.
+1. Type I error (False Positive): This happens when one incorrectly rejects the null hypothesis, indicating a significant result when no true effect or difference exists in the population being studied.

-2. Type II error (False Negative): This occurs when the null hypothesis is incorrectly retained, failing to reject it when there is actually a true effect or difference in the population being studied.
+2. Type II error (False Negative): This occurs when one fails to reject the null hypothesis despite the presence of a true effect or difference in the population.

 These errors represent the trade-off between making incorrect conclusions and the risk of missing important findings in hypothesis testing.